GitMeP/Python/README.md

 If you're like me and often get confused by Python OOPs or forget basic Python concepts — this is the place for you.
 I've created this repository as a collection of **clear, simple explanations** of important Python topics, especially for learners like us.

-I’ll try to explain everything as easily as possible — because I’m also learning.
+I’ll try to explain everything as easily as possible.
 Let’s learn and grow together! 🚀

 ---